bricea27/indecider/README.md

 # The InDecider
-Simple, one page website that prompts the user for a yes or no question, and responds with a funny gif response, pulling from the [yesnowtf](http://yesno.wtf/) API.
+Simple, one page website that prompts the user for a yes or no question, and responds with a funny gif, pulling from the [yesnowtf](http://yesno.wtf/) API.

 ### Technologies Used: